Ravens survive, hold off 49ers in Super Bowl

 The ultra-composed Baltimore field general threw three touchdown passes to stake his team to a 21-6 halftime lead it very nearly gave away, and finished with 287 yards and no turnovers on a crisp 22-of-33 passing to earn Most Valuable Player honors, a place among the sport's upper echelon at the position -- and almost certainly a massive new contract as an impending free agent.

-Baltimore's first world title since 2000 didn't come easy, though.
+It didn't come easy, however.
 Sparked by a terrific second-half performance by young quarterback Colin Kaepernick and an extended break caused by a mysterious 34-minute power outage early in the third quarter, a valiant San Francisco squad cut a 28-6 deficit down to two after Kaepernick's 15-yard touchdown run with just under 10 minutes left to play pulled the Niners within 31-29.

 Inspired by both Lewis' swan song and the game's obvious magnitude, the Baltimore defense rose to the occasion down the stretch.
 The Ravens thwarted a potential tying two-point conversion attempt following Kaepernick's touchdown, then later came up with a pivotal late stop after San Francisco got down to the 5-yard line in the final moments.